Birmingham Assay Office: 2015 relocation

 Due to lack of capacity in its Newhall Street building it was decided that a new Assay Office would be needed.
 A site on the western edge of the Jewellery Quarter was chosen and planning permission was secured in December 2012 and construction started in May 2014 for a scheduled completion in 2015.
 The construction was project managed by Trebor Developments with Galliford Try as principal contractor, O'Brien as sub-contractors and Glazzard Architects as architects.

 The new building cost £10 million to construct.
 This 5,000 sq ft two-storey blue brick building on Moreton Street (52.4864°N 1.9176°W) provides modern offices, laboratories and conference facilities.
 The Assay Office moved into the new building on 27 July 2015.

 The design of the new building incorporates special "feature bricks" which bear the key hallmarking symbols used during the Assay Office's 240-year history.
 These include the traditional hallmarking symbols; a lion for Sterling Silver, crown for Gold, orb for Platinum and Pallas Athene for Palladium.
 The Birmingham town mark, the anchor, also features prominently.

 There are also a dozen which feature the sponsors' marks of some of its most significant customers.
 In recognition of the honour, these customers contributed £12,000 to charity.
 The full list of companies featured is: Thomas Fattorini, R. Platnauer, Toye, Kenning & Spencer, Cooksongold, Deakin & Francis, BJA (British Jewellers' Association, now National Association of Jewellers), F. Hinds, Charles Green, Hockley Mint, Weston Beamor, Jewellery Brokers and Martyn Pugh.

-The building includes a private museum.
+The building includes a private museum, known as the Silver Collection.
 The former building on Newhall Street was converted into the "Assay Studios" a creative office space and innovation hub in November 2016.